 At S.P.T.
 Home Services LLC, we know how stressful a home inspection can be when it’s your house being inspected.
-Especially if you’ve ownedthe home for many years, you might not even be aware of new issues that may have developed during your ownership.
+Especially if you’ve owned the home for many years, you might not be aware of new issues that may have developed during your ownership.

 What’sInvolved With a Home Inspection?

-Basically, a home inspection is a thorough visual examination of the physical structure and the major systems of a home.
+Basically, a home inspection is a thorough visual examination of the physical structure and the home’s major systems.
 Professional inspectors are licensed and insured in their jurisdiction, and they have a checklist of items they examine to ensure they’re safe and not defective.
 The following things are included in any list of items checked during any inspection:

 - Damaged roof.

 - Defective or damaged electrical system.

 - Signs of flooding in the basement and water damage in other areas.